Mr-SuperInsane/DiscordBotLog/README.md

 ## select_data_from_column_and_data

 This command can be used to get all data from column name and value.
 You can get data matching the column name(arg1) and value(arg2) you entered.

+arg1 : column name
+arg2 : value

 > And if the number of characters in each message is too large, an error may occur.